 Ever wonder how much it will cost you to raise a child in Canada?
 Check out this infographic.

-True, getting approved for a loan can often be difficult, especially if you don’t have a favorable credit score.
-Having bad credit can make lenders think that you’re at risk of defaulting or going bankrupt, so approving you might be a bad idea.
+True, getting approved for a loan can often be difficult, especially if you don’t have a favourable credit score.
+Having bad credit can make lenders in New Brunswick think that you’re at risk of defaulting or going bankrupt, so approving you might be a bad idea.
 However, there are measures you can take that will increase the likelihood of you getting the approval you need, such as:

 - Requesting a credit check before you apply.